Arizona governor vetoes law demanding return of federal lands

 In Arizona, the U.S. government controls 42 percent of the state’s total land mass, compared with some 60 percent in Utah.

-The Arizona bill would have sought state title to most of the federally owned land within its borders, including national forests, national monuments and national wildlife refuges, in addition to Bureau of Land Management land.
+The Arizona bill would have sought state title to most of the federally owned land within its borders, including national forests, national monuments and national wildlife refuges, in addition to BLM land.
 Military bases and national parks were exempt.

 “It amazes me that she would mention employment when the radical ... policies of the federal agencies have stifled and almost killed the lumber industry, the mining industry and cattle grazing on federal lands,” said Al Melvin, a Republican state senator who sponsored the bill.

 Opponents of the measure, including the Sierra Club, had argued that the state has proved to be a poor steward of the public lands already in its possession.
-They welcomed the veto.

-“The idea that the state could manage our public lands was ludicrous when we are not even funding or properly maintaining our state park system,” Sandy Bahr, director of the Sierra Club Grand Canyon Chapter, told Reuters.

-“Plus it ignores the fact that these lands belong to all Americans, including future generations ...
-Few would agree with the Arizona Legislature’s proposal to acquire them and then sell them off,” she added.
+(Reporting By Tim Gaynor; Editing by Steve Gorman and Lisa Shumaker)